 Using the fibrin network as support, cellular infiltration will be the main activity in the wound for the next two to three days.
 The first cells to enter the wound area are neutrophils, which make an appearance six hours after the wound is created.
 Their primary purpose is to clean or debride the wound and prevent contamination.
 The next cells to appear, within 24 to 48 hours, are macrophages, which play a role in phagocytosis, debridement, matrix synthesis regulation, cell recruitment and activation, and angiogenesis.
 Macrophages are essential to transition the wound to the next phase of healing – reparative.

 Wounds need to transition from inflammation to the reparative phase after two to three days.
 This transition phase is important when choosing which modalities we use for treatment.
-We don’t want to suppress the inflammatory phase, but in some tissue we will benefit the body if we can speed it up.
+We don’t want to suppress the inflammatory phase, but in some tissue we will benefit the body if we can speed it up, or prevent it from continuing past the first few days.
 Tissues like tendons and ligaments have a very limited inflammatory phase, and we’ll want to be very cautious about anything that might suppress this phase.

 The reparative or proliferation phase starts off with fibroblast proliferation and migration within three days of injury, and is followed by matrix synthesis.
 Matrix is made up of collagen, elastin and proteoglycans.
 Proteoglycan synthesis starts after about two weeks.
 In the following weeks, matrix synthesis slowly starts to increase the tensile strength of the area.
 As the collagen and fibroblast scaffold forms, new capillaries grow into the area until a normal oxygen level is achieved in the tissue.
 This tissue is generally recognized as granulation tissue, made up of a dense network of macrophages, fibroblasts and blood vessels.

-During this phase it is essential to protect the tissue from any stress that might widen the wound, as that would delay healing and cause scarring, which reduces tensile strength in the tissue.
-We need to be especially cautious with any therapeutic exercise at this point, including hydrotherapy.
+During this phase it is essential to protect the tissue from any stress that might widen the wound gap, as that would delay healing and cause scarring, which reduces tensile strength in the tissue.
+We need to be especially cautious with our choice in therapeutic exercise at this point, as we want to start adding enough stress to stimulate proliferation and matrix synthesis, but need to continue to protect the wound from force that may lead to gap widening or a break in the newly laid scaffold, which is still very weak.

 In the remodelling phase, collagen fibres progressively align themselves parallel to the lines of stress and strain.
 As they align, crosslinks form between them to create a stable formation.
 This process is essential if the tissue is to regain its original tensile strength, making rehabilitation during this phase critical.
 If the incorrect stresses are placed on the tissue, fibrous tissue might dominate this phase and tensile strength will never be regained.